Key Takeaways

 BPD in Relationships: How It Affects Others

 Relationships are where BPD often shows up most intensely.
-The fear of abandonment, difficulty trusting and black-and-white thinking can create a push-pull dynamic that’s painful for both parties.
+The fear of abandonment, difficulty trusting and black-and-white thinking can create a push-pull dynamic that’s painful for both people.

 Here’s how BPD in relationships can affect loved ones:

-BPD can cause someone to view others as either “all good” or “all bad” — sometimes within the same day.
-This idealization-devaluation cycle can leave partners, friends and family confused, hurt or walking on eggshells. - Fear of Abandonment
+- Emotional whiplash.
+BPD can cause someone to view others as either “all good” or “all bad,” sometimes within the same day.
+This idealization-devaluation cycle can leave partners, friends and family confused, hurt or walking on eggshells.

-A person with BPD may perceive even minor actions (such as a delayed text) as signs of rejection, triggering panic or rage.
-In response, they may lash out, beg for reassurance or withdraw suddenly. - Manipulation or Control
+- Fear of abandonment.
+A person with BPD may read even minor actions, such as a delayed text, as signs of rejection, triggering panic or rage.
+In response, they may lash out, beg for reassurance or withdraw suddenly.

-While rarely intentional, untreated BPD can involve emotional manipulation, such as guilt-tripping, ultimatums or threats of self-harm, as a way to avoid abandonment or manage overwhelming feelings. - Chronic Conflict
+- Manipulation or control.
+While rarely intentional, untreated BPD can involve emotional manipulation, such as guilt-tripping, ultimatums or threats of self-harm, as a way to avoid abandonment or manage overwhelming feelings.

+- Chronic conflict.
 Mood swings and emotional sensitivity can lead to frequent arguments or misinterpretations.
-Loved ones may feel constantly “on alert” or unsure of how to respond. - Caretaker Burnout
+Loved ones may feel constantly on alert or unsure how to respond.

-Friends or partners may feel responsible for the emotional well-being of their loved one with BPD, leading to exhaustion, resentment or burnout, especially if boundaries are lacking.
+- Caretaker burnout.
+Friends or partners may feel responsible for the emotional well-being of their loved one with BPD, leading to exhaustion, resentment or burnout, especially when boundaries are lacking.

 The Impact on Families and Children